CoderDojoIndonesia/presentation/PITCHME.md

 +++
 ### PAY IT FORWARD
-- The power is in reduplication
+- The power is in reduplication |
 - Think of how to implement this in your own home |
 - We'll help each other |

 +++
 ### Customizing CoderDojo for Indonesia
 - Open up communication with your Ketua RT/Kepala Dukuh/Kepala Desa.
-Let's them know |
+Let's them know! |
 - If you prepare snack/lunch, talk to your neighbourhood.
 Let's them prepare it |
 - For funding, be creative.
 Beside free teaching, you can also regularly open up small paid workshop/courses/seminar |
 - Or, proposed up to all those rich Local Startup: they'll gain benefit of us too!